raviten/documentation/intro.rst

 Introduction
 ============

-QGraph is the User Engagement Platform for your mobile app.
+QGraph is the User Engagement Platform for your mobile app and websites.

-If you are an app developer you know that keeping your users engaged with your app is very important.
-The most important aspect of user engagement today is via push notifications.
+If you are an app or website developer you know that keeping your users engaged with your app or website is very important.
+Push (App push or web push), email and SMS are most important channels for app engagement.

-Using QGraph you can send relevant, timely and personalized push notifications to your users.
+Using QGraph you can send relevant, timely and personalized push notifications, emails and SMS to your users.

 Why QGraph?
 -----------